-The September Newsletter is now available.
-You can see this and past newsletters in the DIDB Resource Center.
+The June Newsletter is now available.
+You can see this and past newsletters (published in 2020 and 2021) in the DIDB Resource Center.
+This is our last issue as you can now access the latest citations using our new citations search on the DIDB Home page.
 Please note that you must be signed in to access.

 Do not hesitate to contact us with comments or suggestions.

-The draft guidance newly released by FDA on “Drug-Drug Interaction Assessment of Therapeutics Proteins” is now available in DIDB Resource Center.
+The videos are available in DIDB Resource Center.
 Please note that you must be signed in to access.

 The lists of sensitive substrates, inhibitors, and inducers, including the file combining all lists, have been updated and are available in the Resource Center.

 As always, feel free to contact us if you have any questions or comments.

 Published online 2021 Apr 09